Robinlovelace/robinlovelace.website/_posts/2014-02-14-manchester-sheffield-ride.md

 ---
 layout: post
 title: Sheffield to Manchester cycle
+published: true
 ---

-I have recently arrived in Manchester, having cycled all the way from Sheffield.
+I arrived in Manchester around 2pm, having set-off from Sheffield and 9am and cycled all the way.
 This may sound like a [masochistic](http://en.wikipedia.org/wiki/Sadomasochism) mid February activity.
 But I can only report good vibes: a subtle rush of [endorphins](http://en.wikipedia.org/wiki/Endorphins) released from pushing the